Riemannian MeanFlow: Riemannian MeanFlow Identities

 where the right-hand side is the differential of $\log_{x_s}$ at $x_t$ applied to $v_t = \frac{d}{dt}x_t$.
 Rearranging yields \Cref{eq:avg_vel_lagrangian}.
 For the complete proof, refer to \Cref{appx:proof_identities}. \end{proof}

 The third identity is algebraic rather than differential, following directly from the semigroup property $\Phi_{r,t} \circ \Phi_{s,r} = \Phi_{s,t}$.
-We provide the proof in \cref{appx:proof_identities}. \begin{mdframed}[style=MyFrame2] \begin{proposition}[Semigroup RMF] A vector field $u_{s,t}: \M \to T\M$ is the average velocity associated with $v_t$ \textbf{if and only if} the following two conditions hold: \begin{enumerate}[leftmargin=*] \item[(i)] Boundary condition: $u_{s,s}(x) = v_s(x),\,\,\forall\, x \in \M$; \item[(ii)] Semigroup consistency: for any $s \neq t$ and intermediate time $r \in [s,t]$,
+We provide the proof in \cref{appx:proof_identities}. \begin{mdframed}[style=MyFrame2] \begin{proposition}[Semigroup RMF] A vector field $u_{s,t}: \M \to T\M$ is the average velocity associated with $v_t$ \textbf{if and only if} the following two conditions hold: